ThomasBurleson/angularjs-gsTimelines/README.md

 For these experiments, two (2) real-world UX applications were selected from Material Design:
 ![dsl_ideas](https://cloud.githubusercontent.com/assets/210413/5424470/0d8c746e-82b6-11e4-92ba-3c76a5b89807.jpg)

-Each application will be implemented with the three (3) Animation libraries... and allow implementations will be used to identify common APIs and features.
-That API will, in turn, be used to derive a XML-based Animation DSL.
+Each application will be implemented with the three (3) Animation libraries show above.
+These implementations will be used to identify core animation APIs and features.
+And that API will, in turn, be used to derive a XML-based Animation DSL.

 ## Greensock API